UNIGROUP GENERAL MEETING

 ** However, due to a continuing situation at our caterer, we are planning to have: pizza (cheese+veggy), soda, water, cookies, and brownies at this meeting.

-Arista _may_ be sponsoring the food service for this meeting, Stay tuned.
+Arista will be sponsoring the food service for this meeting, Thanks Arista!

 Please join us for this meeting, you won't want to miss it!